-As the throttle is closed to the cruising position, air flowing past throttle valve the creates а suction, which is applied to the through float-chamber the economizer channel and air jet.
+As the throttle is closed to the cruising position, air flowing past the throttle valve creates a suction, which is applied to the float-chamber through the economizer channel and air jet.

-The reduced float-chamber pressure reduces fuel flow through main jet to provide the the economical mixture required for cruising.
+The reduced float-chamber pressure reduces fuel flow through the main jet to provide the economical mixture required for cruising.